Salman8932/Salman8932/README.md

 ### Hi there👋
-🌱 I’m currently learning Aeronautical Engineering in Singapore Polytechnic
+🌱 I’m currently pursuing a Diploma in Aeronautical Engineering at Singapore Polytechnic

 🔭 I’m currently working on ways to improve studying techniques using GitHub